stacksync/desktop/README.md

 all the dependencies.

 ## Linux
-In the dist folder there are two scripts
-- **install.sh**: Creates a desktop shortcut, install linux overlays and autoexecute StackSync when the SO starts.
-- **uninstall.sh**: It undo the install.sh actions.
+Under the folder [packaging/debian](packaging/debian) there is the Makefile to create the deb file.

 ## Windows
 We have a NSIS script that creates an installer ([here](installers/StackSyncInstallScript.nsi)).